microsoft/TypeScript-Website/README.md

 Then you can find it at: [`packages/tsconfig-reference/scripts/schema/result/schema.json`](packages/tsconfig-reference/scripts/schema/result/schema.json).

+## Playground Handbook

+The user-facing documentation for the Playground.

 ## Playground Examples

 The code samples used in the Playground split across many languages.